-Men can get breast cancer, HPV and even a form of menopause, plus many more health conditions that we’d normally think are just for women.
-Here are six health conditions that men get, too.
+Men can get breast cancer, warts from HPV, and even a form of menopause called “andropause,” plus many more health conditions that we’d normally think are just for women.

-Though less than 1 percent of all breast cancer cases will occur in men, they experience the same early symptoms that may indicate cancer, including nipple pain, an enlarged lymph node under the arm, nipple soreness or a breast lump.
-Breast cancer is so rare that many men with the disease get diagnosed late — an average of 19 months between the first sign of cancer and the actual diagnosis, according to one study.
+Women are 100 times more likely to get breast cancer than men.
+Still, according to the American Cancer Society, 2,600 men will be diagnosed with the disease this year (<1 percent of all cases).
+Men experience the same early symptoms that may indicate cancer, including nipple soreness or pain, enlarged lymph nodes under the arm or a palpable breast lump.
+Breast cancer is so rare in men that the disease often is diagnosed late — an average of 19 months between the first sign of cancer and the actual diagnosis, according to one study.

 Yes, men can experience ”the change.”
 While it’s not exactly menopause in the female sense with hot flashes, insomnia and the end of menstrual cycles, men go through hormonal changes as they get older, too.
 Testosterone levels decrease, which increase a man’s risk for osteoporosis and other health issues.
 The good news is that there’s no set age when men encounter “male menopause.”
 Practicing a healthy lifestyle can delay some of these hormonal changes.

 Though some diseases are specifically female (like cervical cancer) or male (testicular cancer, for example), many diseases that we commonly think of as female-centric also affect men.
 This isn’t just about gender parity when it comes to health, but about making men aware that they shouldn’t ignore symptoms or dismiss them outright as signs of a disease they could never have.

 In this case, ignorance isn’t bliss — it could jeopardize your health.
 So pay attention to what your body is telling you and see a doctor if you feel something just isn’t right.

 Sign up to receive the latest health news and trends, wellness & prevention tips, and much more from Orlando Health.Sign Up